 Our attorneys will first fight to make sure you have the maximum amount of coverage available for your claim.
 More than that – we will FIGHT to get you the FULL amount of money you deserve after an Uber accident.
 Just like any other auto insurance claim, sometimes the insurance company will simply refuse to offer a fair amount even when high policy limits exist.
 We know how to fight and win these battles on Uber Claims!

 Our Uber Insurance Claim Attorneys Are Here to Help

-The attorneys of Stewart J. Guss, Attorney at Law are nationally recognized car accident lawyers who have protected the rights of injured car accident victims for more than 20 years.
+The attorneys of Stewart J. Guss, Injury Accident Lawyers are nationally recognized car accident lawyers who have protected the rights of injured car accident victims for more than 20 years.
 We’ve been fighting Uber injury claims almost since Uber opened for business!
 If you were injured in a car wreck with an Uber driver, or you were injured as an Uber passenger, call our office today to schedule a free consultation!
 Because we take all of our personal injury cases on a contingent fee basis, you will not owe us a DIME unless we win your case.
 To schedule your case evaluation, call us today at (800) 898-4877 or contact us now by clicking HERE.